‘Days Of Our Lives’ Spoilers: Sonny Is Furious When He Learns Paul’s Secret

 — Days of our Lives (@nbcdays) May 6, 2018

 Many Days of our Lives fans are hoping to see Sonny and Will reunite if Will (Chandler Massey) can ever get his memory back.
-However, in the meantime DOOL viewers will have to watch the surprising storyline with Sonny, Paul, Leo, and Vivian play out.
+However, in the meantime, DOOL viewers will have to watch the surprising storyline with Sonny, Paul, Leo, and Vivian play out.

 Days of our Lives airs weekday afternoons on NBC.